fassko/fassko.github.io/Content/blog/solidity-erc-721.md

     },
     "image": {
       "type": "string",
-      "description": "A URI pointing to a resource with mime type image representing the asset to which this NFT represents.
-Consider making any images at a width between 320 and 1080 pixels and aspect ratio between 1.91:1 and 4:5 inclusive."
+      "description": "A URI pointing to a resource with mime type image representing the asset to which this NFT represents. "
     }
   }
 }